 ART 201 - Art History II

 Description: Western art from the Fourteenth to the Twentieth Century.
 Two and three dimensional art and architecture are evaluated in historical and cultural context.
 Application of design principles.

-Prerequisite: ENG 101 or ENG 103 Reading Proficiency.
+Prerequisites: ENG 101 or ENG 101A or ENG 103.
+Reading Proficiency.